< 4-minute read.

 Under the aegis of the GSMA, the entire mobile industry and its stakeholders have worked to reinvent SIM freedom.
 This new process is called Remote SIM Provisioning.

 First released in February 2016, this specification allows operators to remotely manage the SIM embedded in a connected device to access to mobile network services.
 The eSIM has become the synonym of dematerialization of cellular carriers’ connectivity service.
 And, the eSIM is ready to make an impact in consumer markets.
+By the way, this is what we did with the previous Gartner reprint.

 Before moving forward, let’s dig a bit deeper into the eSIM architecture to understand what an eSIM is: